neivv/aice/Documentation.md

     This seems to be unused functionality that may still work.
 - `unit.mine_amount` Spider mines remaining for vulture units.
 Note that if the tech isn't usable, reading this value returns 0, but writing this value sets mine amount once tech becomes usable.
+- `unit.rally_x`, `unit.rally_y` Rally point coordinates.
+    * If both are 0 then there is no rally point (Can't rally to topleftmost pixel of the map).
+    * If the rally was set to an unit, these coordinates stay at the value the unit's position was at when the rally was set if unit moves, and will take effect only after unit dies / goes out of player's vision.
+    * Pylons and non-buildings cannot have a rally point.
 - `image.frame` The latest frameset base that was specified with `playfram`, or copied from the primary overlay by using `followmaingraphic`, `engset`, or `engframe`.
     * This value cannot be modified with `set`, use `playfram <value>` instead.